 If you’re not sure where to start, start with the following playlists:

-You’ll love it and find it helpful and entertaining!
-Discover the channel here
+I promise you’ll love it and find it helpful and entertaining!

 Conclusion: Unit Studies Homeschool Curriculum Packages

 There are so many popular homeschooling curriculum options out there today!
 Finding the right Unit Studies package isn’t an easy task.
 There’s more to choose from than you first realized.
-If I had to make one recommendation, it would have to be KONOS.
-And that is because KONOS has had so many great reviews, and people love it.
+If I had to make one recommendation, it would have to be Notgrass, Gather ‘Round, or KONOS.
+And that is because these programs have so many great reviews, and people love them.
 Weaver is also a great option, and you know you can trust it because it’s been around a long time.
 All the best in finding a really amazing hands-on program!
 God bless you.